knokknok

 • Certifications: GMP, ISO 22716, CGMP

-• Client references: Ask for existing client contacts
+• Client references: Ask for existing client contacts and speak to them

-• Sample quality: Always evaluate samples
+• Sample quality: Always evaluate physical samples before approving

 Step 3: Product Development Process